-- helping retain a profile for Local Air Quality Management within the council. - providing a means for communicating air quality information to members and the public. - maximising the usefulness and interpretation of the monitoring effort being carried out by the Council. - maximising the value of the investment in monitoring equipment.

-- making the next round of review and assessment easier, as there will be a readily available up to date source of information. - helping Council respond to requests for up to date information on air quality. - providing information to assist in other policy areas, such as transport and land use planning. - providing a ready source of information on air quality for developers carrying out environmental assessments for new schemes. - demonstrating progress with implementation of air quality Action Plans and/or air quality strategies. - providing a timely indication of the need for further measures to improve air quality, rather than delaying until the next full round of review and assessment
+- helping retain a profile for Local Air Quality Management within the council. - providing a means for communicating air quality information to members and the public. - maximising the usefulness and interpretation of the monitoring effort being carried out by the Council. - maximising the value of the investment in monitoring equipment. - making the next round of review and assessment easier, as there will be a readily available up to date source of information. - helping Council respond to requests for up to date information on air quality. - providing information to assist in other policy areas, such as transport and land use planning. - providing a ready source of information on air quality for developers carrying out environmental assessments for new schemes. - demonstrating progress with implementation of air quality Action Plans and/or air quality strategies. - providing a timely indication of the need for further measures to improve air quality, rather than delaying until the next full round of review and assessment

-This progress report covers the period from January 2004 to March 2005.
-To be most meaningful this report should be read in conjunction with Larne Borough Councils First Stage Review and Assessment of Air Quality (July 2001) and Second and Third Stage Review and Assessment of Air Quality (June 2004).
+This progress report covers the period from April 2005 to 31 January 2006.
+(As yet no data has been received for 2007) To be most meaningful this report should be read in conjunction with Larne Borough Councils First Stage Review and Assessment of Air Quality (July 2001), Second and Third Stage Review and Assessment of Air Quality (June 2004) and the Update and Screening Assessment (May 2006)

-2. NEW MONITORING RESULTS
+2.0 NEW MONITORING RESULTS